PJMantoss/color-palette/README.md

-A Color display palette created with HTML, Flexbox and Fetch API
+A Color display palette created with HTML, Flexbox and Fetch API.
+All containers and divs were created with JavaScript DOM

+Date: 7-Nov-2020